Schema Source

 Generated endpoint pages are the source for route-specific schemas.
 Use this page for shared behavior that should appear in every client: success handling, pagination metadata, request IDs, timestamp parsing, and error propagation.
 Keep numeric-looking market fields as strings unless the route schema or generated type states otherwise.
 Prices, sizes, spreads, rates, and open-interest values often need decimal-safe handling.
 Convert them at the application edge with a decimal library instead of relying on floating-point defaults in strategy, accounting, or model code.Export Schemas Versus API Schemas

 API schemas describe JSON responses from REST and WebSocket surfaces.
 Export schemas describe file-style Parquet datasets from the Data Catalog.
 Keep those models separate.
 An API order-book response, an L2 export, an L3 export, an L4 order-book export, and an order-events export can all represent order-book-adjacent data, but they should not share one warehouse schema without preserving source and schema key.
-Use Export Schemas for schema keys such asl2_orderbook, l3_orderbook, l4_orderbook, l4_orders, trades, funding, oi, and liquidations.
+Use Export schemas for schema keys such asl2_orderbook, l3_orderbook, l4_orderbook, l4_orders, trades, funding, oi, and liquidations.

 Venue-Specific Meaning